We may earn affiliate link compensation for products listed below.

 Anchoring opportunities in concrete are actually better than most indoor locations.
 You can bolt safes directly into the concrete using expansion bolts, making theft nearly impossible without serious power tools and time.
 The concrete also provides natural fire protection, though you’ll still want a fire-rated safe for document protection.

-How to Choose the Right Spot
+How To Choose the Right Spot For Your Safe

-Time to Access
+Time To Access

 Floor Capacity Rating